mth229/mth229.github.io/limits.md

 ```

 We notice something odd -- the values ultimately become $0$ when we just
 said they should become $1/2$.
-Atleast for most of the
+At least for most of the
 output things look okay, but then something goes terribly wrong.

 The culprit?
 Floating point approximation involves round off errors.